‘Wonder Woman’: Joss Whedon’s Legendary Script Has Surfaced After 11 Years

 The original Wonder Woman script by Joss Whedon, a master of the modern superhero film, has finally leaked after over a decade.
 As fans of the genre have come to expect from Whedon, his script is pretty masterful in some respects, and we can only hope some significant themes will make it into the Wonder Woman movie Warner Bros. is releasing on June 2.
-Certain aspects of Joss’s script, however, will hopefully be absent.
+Certain aspects of Joss’ script, however, will hopefully be absent.

 Several years after the modern superhero movie craze started with 2002’s Spider-Man, Warner Bros. was looking to get in on the fad by producing their own comic book adaptation.
 Wonder Woman seemed like an excellent choice for a hero to bring to the big screen, as it would attract a large female demographic eager to see a kick-ass female lead in addition to the comic’s fans and the usual movie audiences.